confluence-publisher/confluence-publisher/README.md

 ## Open points:
 * Encode URL correctly (%20 and co)
 * Add some reporting service to print out result
-* Delegate authentication to http client instead of request factory
 * Trim the HTML content is maybe not a good idea...

 ## Limitations